tsinghua-fib-lab/DoT/readme.md

 Before running the experiments, make the following modifications:

 1. Update the LLaMA client URL:
-   - Locate the LLaMA client configuration
+   - Locate the LLaMA client configuration.
-   - Replace the default URL with your server URL
+   - Replace the default URL with your server URL.

 2. Modify the WebShop URL:
+   - The webshop URL is used to retrieve page information and product details from the environment.
-   - Default: `localhost:3000/ABC`
+   - Default: `localhost:3000/ABC`.
-   - Change to your customized URL
+   - Change to your customized URL.

 3. Update Openai API key:
-   - Replace the key with your Openai API key in the setOpenAi functio in `utils.py`
+   - Replace the key with your Openai API key in the setOpenAi function in `utils.py`.

 #### Dataset Building